paper-toaster/osu-wiki/wiki/History_of_osu!/2016/en.md

 >
 > ...
 >
+> It is our hope that by placing the events leading up to the birth of these decisions into the public view, we can work together to find out the best way of moving forward from here, and to make sure that something like this does not happen again.
+>
 > We have suspended all movement in the Ranking Criteria changes for (at very least) the remainder of the week, and will use this time to gather your feedback and our thoughts on how we may best proceed from now on.

 — Ephemeral, "Meet Ephemeral!" [[4,5]][r]

 ## March

-On the very first day of March, Ephemeral created the first in a series of posts on peppy's blog that would become the "Meeting Notes", which served as an attempt to provide more transparency between the osu! team and the community.
-In these posts, Ephemeral would summarize the main objectives, ideas, and thoughts that the team had towards the future into digestible bullet points.
-The main thoughts and objectives described in this first post were primarily geared towards improving the team and their communication across the board (with emphasis mapping and modding) [[8]][r].
+**On the very first day of March, Ephemeral created the first in a series of posts on peppy's blog that would become the "Meeting Notes", which served as an attempt to provide more transparency between the osu! team and the community.** In these posts, Ephemeral would summarize the main objectives, ideas, and thoughts that the team had towards the future into digestible bullet points.
+The main thoughts and objectives described in this first post were primarily geared towards improving the team and their communication across the board (with emphasis beatmapping and modding) [[8]][r].

 ## April

-The modding panel on the new osu! website (new.ppy.sh) was set live for public testing on 11 April 2016; however, public testing was only available for [Ice - L2 - Ascension : Act 2 (Liberation) (LordRaika)](https://osu.ppy.sh/beatmapsets/123760) and [Camellia - overcomplexification (ProfessionalBox)](https://osu.ppy.sh/beatmapsets/351408).
-According to [Loctav](https://osu.ppy.sh/users/71366), the main idea of the panel was to make every user post every isue individually and discuss it individually for easier tracking of issues and such as part of the steps towards implementing the long awaited Modding V2 [[9]][r]. <!--wayback snapshot broken-->
+**The modding panel on the new osu! website (new.ppy.sh) was set live for public testing on 11 April 2016**; however, public testing was only available for [Ice - L2 - Ascension : Act 2 (Liberation) (LordRaika)](https://osu.ppy.sh/beatmapsets/123760) and [Camellia - overcomplexification (ProfessionalBox)](https://osu.ppy.sh/beatmapsets/351408).
+According to [Loctav](https://osu.ppy.sh/users/71366), the main idea of the panel was to make every user post every issue individually and discuss it individually for easier tracking of issues and such as part of the steps towards implementing the long awaited "Modding V2" [[9]][r]. <!--wayback snapshot broken-->

-New medal designs were added into osu! on 14 April 2016 that were more in-line with the "[osu!next](https://osunext.tumblr.com/about "Tumblr")" design philosophy being used in osu!lazer and new website [[10,11]][r]
+**New medal designs were added into osu! on 14 April 2016**, meant to be more in-line with the "[osu!next](https://osunext.tumblr.com/about "Tumblr")" design philosophy being used in osu!lazer and new website [[10,11]][r]

 ![](img/new-medal-design-2016.jpg "Medal unlock graphic showcasing the new design that would appear in-game [[12]][r]")

-The first images of osu!mania's official mascot, Maria, were posted for the first time on 20 April 2016.
-In celebration of Maria's introduction to the community, a brand new medal named "A meganekko approaches" (obtained by achieving 100 combo on any beatmap in osu!mania) was added to the game along with a sprite of Maria being used in combo milestone bursts in osu!mania [[13]][r].
+**The first images of osu!mania's official mascot, Maria, were posted for the first time on 20 April 2016.** In celebration of Maria's introduction to the community, a brand new medal named "A meganekko approaches" (obtained by achieving 100 combo on any beatmap in osu!mania) was added to the game alongside a sprite of Maria being used in combo milestone bursts in osu!mania [[13]][r].

 ![](img/maria.jpg "Official artwork of Maria in the her announcement newspost [[13]][r]")

-The QAT (Quality Assurance Team) and their involvement in the beatmapping and modding process was significantly changed on 25 April 2016.
-The changes made were described by [Loctav](https://osu.ppy.sh/users/71366) in a forum post at the time:
+**The QAT (Quality Assurance Team) and their involvement in the beatmapping and modding process was significantly changed on 25 April 2016.** The changes made were described by [Loctav](https://osu.ppy.sh/users/71366) in a forum post at the time:

 > Going forward, the QAT will no longer be obligated to check every qualified beatmap for quality checks.
 Instead, they will be reactive in nature, responding to and addressing reports made by members of the community about a map’s quality.
 >